pbecchi/OpenESP8266_Sprinkler/README.md

  	  The code is large and may be difficult to manage with the limited resources of Arduino IDE

-       My suggestion: use Visual Studio 2015 plus the Visual Micro add-on from here -> http://www.visualmicro.com/
+       My suggestion: use Visual Studio 2015 plus the Visual Micro add-on from here -> http://www.visualmicro.com/ If you use Arduino Ide put all file in the same directory and get rid of "../" on includes!

   2. Libraries: